wasp-lang/wasp/web/docs/auth/overview.md

 ### Password hashing

 You don't need to worry about hashing the password yourself.
-Even when you are using Prisma's client directly and calling `create()` with a plain-text password, Wasp's middleware takes care of hashing it before storing it in the database.
+Even when directly using the Prisma client and calling `create()` with a plain-text password, Wasp's middleware makes sure to hash the password before storing it in the database.

-For example, if you need to update a user's password, you can do it safely via Prisma client, e.g. within an action:
+For example, if you need to update a user's password, you can safely use the Prisma client to do so, e.g., inside an Action:

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">